On the descent conjecture for rational points and zero-cycles: Introduction

-One of the reasons why Conjecture \ref{con:RationallyConnected} is so strong is that its truth would imply that any finite group is a Galois group over $k$.
-This is the inverse Galois problem, long known to be open.
-The reader is invited to take a look at Example 1.5.2 from the recent notes of Wittenberg \cite{wittenberg2023}.
-One of the techniques to attack Conjecture \ref{con:RationallyConnected} is the {\it descent theory}.
-Namely, let $Y \to X$ be a {\it torsor} under a linear algebraic group $G$ defined over a number field $k$, that is, $Y \to X$ is an fppf morphism between smooth $k$-varieties equipped with a right $X$-action $Y \times_X G \to Y$ of $G$ on $Y$ such that $\ol{G}(\ol{k})$ acts simply transitively on the fibre $Y_x$ over each geometric point $x \in X(\ol{k})$.
-In the very same notes \cite[Conjecture 3.7.4]{wittenberg2023}, Wittenberg formulated the following conjecture, which we shall call the ``descent conjecture''.
+One of the reasons why Conjecture \ref{conj:RationallyConnected} is so strong is that its truth would imply that any finite group is a Galois group over $k$.
+This is the inverse Galois problem over number fields, long known to be open.
+The reader is invited to take a look at the recent notes \cite{Wittenberg2024ParkCity} by Wittenberg.
+One of the techniques to attack Conjecture \ref{conj:RationallyConnected} is the {\em descent theory}.
+Namely, let $f: Y \to X$ be a {\em torsor} under a linear algebraic group $G$ defined over a number field $k$, that is, $f$ is an fppf morphism between smooth $k$-varieties, where $Y$ equipped with a right action $Y \times_k G \to Y$ of $G$ such that $f$ is $G$-equivariant and $G(\bar{k})$ acts simply transitively on the fibre $f^{-1}(x)$ over each geometric point $x \in X(\bar{k})$.
+For each Galois cocycle $\sigma: \Gal(\bar{k}/k) \to G(\bar{k})$, we have a {\em twisted torsor} $f^{\sigma}: Y^\sigma \to X$ under an inner $k$-form $G^{\sigma}$ of $G$.
+Then, we have the following partition of $X(k)$ (see {\em e.g.} \cite[p.
+22]{Skorobogatov2001Torsors}):